rksm/fyyd-api/README.md

 - Not all endpoints are supported
 - It is fully async and doesn't support blocking calls
-- It needs uses reqwest as an http backend
+- It uses reqwest as an http backend

 If you have different needs, or find improvements,
 I am always happy about contributions.